ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/09-lists/06-list-iterator.md

 [slide 25]

-We then call getNext, which updates current to point at node "w".
+We then call getNext, which updates current to point at node "a".

 In all, we must go through the loop three more times, although we won’t have to remove any more nodes.
 The loop ends when we reach the end of the list and the